 Violence can occur in many different forms.
-Traditionally people only consider violence to be physical harm.
-The defence “I never struck them” when challenged with an accusation of domestic violence does not address the fear the victim had when the perpetrator lifted their hand, harmed the dog, or denied resources to the victim.
-The occurrence and reoccurrence of fear is the hallmark of domestic violence.
+While traditionally people only consider violence to be physical harm, there are many forms of violence that Perpetrators use to control their Victims.
+The defence “I never struck them” when challenged with an accusation of domestic violence does not address the fear the victim had when the Perpetrator raised their hand, harmed the dog, or denied resources to the Victim.
+The cyclic nature of fear and harm is the telling feature of domestic violence.

 Gender